slakeyj/slakeyj.github.io/textedterminal.md

  * Does it offer syntax highlighting?

-     * Syntax highlighting is an ability many text editors have to give different items of your code it's own unique color.
+     * Syntax highlighting is an ability many text editors have to give different items of your code their own unique color.
 For example, the color for an element will be different from that of an attribute.
-This ability makes it easier to quickly see where your code is and whether they are working as intended.
+This ability makes it easier to quickly see where your code is and whether it is working as intended.

 * Does it offer a variety of themes?